enturn/brackets-quick-search/README.md

 Installation
 ------------

-Download and extract, or clone, the repository and move it to the Brackets extensions folder (`Help > Show Extensions Folder`).
+Available in the Brackets extension registry.

+For manual install: Download and extract, or clone, the repository and move it to the Brackets extensions folder (`Help > Show Extensions Folder`) then 'user' folder.
 Restart Brackets.

 Credits
 -------